 *A version of this presentation geared towards professionals in the forensic field of genealogy is also available.

-A Guide to Western Pennsylvania Court Records Research
+A Guide to Pennsylvania Court Records Research

 Beyond the Basics: Effectively Using Ancestry.com

 Whether you're a newbie or you consider yourself an old pro, there is always more to learn on Ancestry.com.
 Make sure that you're using the best research practices possible while using the site.
-Learn how to efficiently gather as much information as possible about your ancestors and prevent yourself from climbing up the wrong branch of your family tree.
+Learn how to efficiently gather as much information as possible about your ancestors and prevent yourself from climbing up the wrong branch of your family tree

 Beyond the Computer Screen: Planning for Repository Visits

-Court Records Research without the Law Degree
+Court Records Research Without the Law Degree

 Court records are an underutilized genealogical resource.
 Discover how to explore courthouses (no law degree required) to find records involving your ancestors.

-England and Wales Vital Records Research 101
+England and Wales Research 101

 Follow the Records and See Where They Go!

 Get into the habit of "following the records."
 Often if you find one record, it leaves a trail to something else.
-Learn about some common examples of how following clues in records sets can lead you to a treasure trove of more information.
+Learn about some common examples of how following clues in record sets can lead you to a treasure trove of more information.

 It's Not Just about Your Ancestors!
 Preserving Your Family History